 Immunotherapy is a means of stimulating the body's immune system to fight cancer.
 The human immune system has evolved to address many disease threats.
 When cancer is detected, it is probably because the person's immune system is failing to recognize the cancer as a threat and is unable to activate the white blood cell's infection fighters, the "T" cells, and train them to recognize the cancer.
-An extensive discussion of this topic is beyond this document, but it is important to note that that some of the drugs that have been used as prostate cancer immune system stimulating drugs are Keytruda (R), Yervoy® and Leukines®.
+An extensive discussion of this topic is beyond this document, but it is important to note that some of the drugs that have been used as prostate cancer immune system stimulating drugs are Keytruda, Yervoy, and Leukines.

-Correct spacing issue- make symbol appear consistently One immunotherapy treatment has been approved by the FDA - Provenge.
+One immunotherapy treatment has been approved by the FDA: Provenge.
 This is a complex treatment procedure requiring several cycles of collection and treatment of the patient's own blood cells, followed by infusion back into the patient.
 Effectiveness verification is difficult, since Provenge does not affect PSA values, but clinical data show this treatment does extend patient survival.
 Several other immunotherapy approaches are currently in varying stages of development and may be available within the next few years.